haxsaw/actuator-docs/source/manual/advanced/orch-advanced.rst

 Usage
 -----

-Using a TaskEventHandler is straightforward: you simply provide an instance as the value of the `event_handler` keyword argument when you create an ActuatorOrchestration:
+Using a TaskEventHandler is straightforward: you simply provide an instance as the value of the ``event_handler=`` keyword argument when you create an ActuatorOrchestration:

 .. code:: python